Dynamical Evolution of Quasi-Hierarchical Triples: External Effects and Possible Eccentricity Drift

 Near the boundary $e=0$, we have $\Delta e \sim e$.
-This means that even if all changes $\Delta e_n$ are negative (an event with an exponentially small probability), $e$ cannot decrease faster than as a geometric sequence---it does not reach $e=0$ at a finite time.\footnote{This may be formalised using a \cite{Gronwall1919}-like estimate.} This, in conjunction $\langle \Delta e\rangle$ not having a specific sign near $e=0$,\footnote{Equation \eqref{eqn: eccentricity change second order}, when averaged over $\omega$ and $\Omega$, reads } implies that the walker, if starting at $e_0>0$, never reaches $e=0$ exactly.
+This means that even if all changes $\Delta e_n$ are negative (an event with an exponentially small probability), $e$ cannot decrease faster than as a geometric sequence---it does not reach $e=0$ at a finite time.
+Hence, for $i_0 \leq i_{\rm crit}$ the walker, if starting at $e_0>0$, never reaches $e=0$ exactly.
+For $i_0 \geq i_{\rm crit}$, the negative drift eventually wins, causing $i$ to approach $\pi$ and $e$ to tend asymptotically to $0$.

-This behaviour is in contrast with the boundary $e_{\max}$, where $\Delta [1-e] \sim \sqrt{1-e}$, whence here, if steps do add up coherently, $e$ can reach $e=e_{\max}$ in a finite time.
-In conclusion, the boundary at $e=0$ is benign, and can never be reached at a finite time, while the boundary $e=e_{\max}$ can be.
-Therefore, the left boundary, at $e = e_{\max}$, will inevitably be reached, for every initial non-zero eccentricity.
-This conclusion is indeed verified by the top left panel of figure \ref{fig:example evolution}.
+This behaviour is in contrast with the boundary $e_{\rm u}$, where equation \eqref{eqn: eccentricity change second order} yields $\Delta [1-e] \sim \sqrt{1-e}$, whence here, if steps do add up coherently, $e$ can reach $e=e_{\rm u}$ in a finite time.\footnote{This may be formalised using a \cite{Gronwall1919}-like estimate.} In conclusion, the boundary at $e=0$ is benign, and can never be reached at a finite time, while the boundary $e=e_{\rm u}$ can be.
+Therefore, the upper boundary, at $e = e_{\rm u}$, will inevitably be reached for $i_0 \leq i_{\rm crit}$, for every initial non-zero eccentricity.
 Observe that it is impossible for $\Delta e$ to be larger than $1-e$; this is both a property of equation \eqref{eqn: eccentricity change second order}, and an immediate consequence of orbit-averaging over the inner orbit.
 Such orbit-averaging was shown to be an excellent approximation as long as $r_{\rm p} \geq 3 a_{\rm in}$ \citep{HamersSamsing2019a,Samsingetal2019} for individual parabolic encounters.

-We compare the analytical formalism with simulations in appendix \ref{appendix:comparison with simulations}, which also exhibit a conservation of $a_{\rm in}$ over multiple outer-pericentre passages.
+As we are agnostic here about the astrophysical environment that leads, in reality, to a randomisation of $\Omega$ or $\omega$, we leave a more detailed study of the long-term evolution under the map \eqref{eqn: evolution}, and its consequences, to appendix \ref{appendix: random walk stuff}.